Royals Load Bases On 3 Bunts, Rally Past Orioles 7-5

 Anthony Santander hit two homers for Baltimore.
 The 24-year-old is the youngest Orioles player since 23-year-old Eddie Murray in 1979 to homer from both sides of the plate in the same game, according to STATS.

+“Very frustrating,” said Sisco, who made both throws on the sac bunt attempts.
+“It (stinks).
+Obviously, I’ve got to make better plays.”

-Merrifield followed with his second sacrifice fly of the night to make it 6-5, and Dozier added an RBI on a groundout.
+Merrifield’s second sacrifice fly of the night made it 6-5, and Dozier added an RBI on a groundout.

 The three bunts came against reliever Paul Fry (1-6), who took the loss even though those were his only batters faced.